PasinduVithanage/SmartJob/README.md

 This ensures the platform always provides up-to-date job listings.

-📌 You can test or trigger the scraper manually by running the appropriate script inside the backend folder.
+📌 You can test or trigger the scraper manually by running the appropriate script inside the scrapers folder.

 ## Scrapers Setup
 1. Navigate to the scrapers folder: